Edrusb/DAR/.github/ISSUE_TEMPLATE/feature_request.md

 - For historical reasons, feature requests are managed from https://sourceforge.net/p/dar/feature-requests/
 - Check the feature you expect is not already in the list
-- If a nar feature is present fill free to add a comment rather than creating a new item
+- If a feature is present fill free to add a comment rather than creating a new item
 - if the same feature is present, just vote for it